Modern Slavery and Human Trafficking Policy:

 Equal opportunities statement:

 Recruit 2 You Ltd is committed to a policy of equal opportunities for all work seekers and shall adhere to such a policy at all times and will review on an on-going basis on all aspects of recruitment to avoid unlawful or undesirable discrimination.
 We will treat everyone equally irrespective of gender, sexual orientation, gender reassignment, marital or civil partnership status, age, disability, colour, race, nationality, ethnic or national origin, religion or belief, political beliefs or membership or non-membership of a trade union and we place an obligation upon all staff to respect and act in accordance with the policy.
 Recruit 2 You Ltd shall not discriminate unlawfully when deciding which candidate/temporary worker is submitted for a vacancy or assignment, or in any terms of employment or terms of engagement for temporary workers.
-Recruit 2 You Ltd will ensure that each candidate is assessed only in accordance with the candidate’s merits, qualification and ability to perform the relevant duties required by the particular vacancy.it.
+Recruit 2 You Ltd will ensure that each candidate is assessed only in accordance with the candidate’s merits, qualification and ability to perform the relevant duties required by the vacancy.

 Recruit 2 You Ltd is committed to providing a high-level service to our customers.
 If you do not obtain satisfaction from us, we need you to give us feedback.
 This will help us improve our standards.